jkonglab/DigitalPathology/README.md

 12. Set up a `run_data` folder in your `/algorithms` folder of your app
 	* This folder is already in .gitignore and will not be tracked
 13. Navigate to the root folder and run `npm install`
+14. Navigate to the root folder and run `bundle install` to install Rails and all gems
+	   * if you are having trouble installing pg 0.1 8.4, follow the instructions here: https://stackoverflow.com/questions/6040583/cant-find-the-libpq-fe-h-header-when-trying-to-install-pg-gem

 ## Test out that you can start the rails server
 * `rake db:create && rake db:migrate`